 Wow, it’s been 7 months since my last blog post, the longest this blog has gone without an update since I started.
 I have a good reason for my absence which I will cover in this update.

-Hopefully, you will take a few things away from this post that will give you pause to think and reflect on your the direction you own business is heading.
+Hopefully, you will take a few things away from this post that will give you pause to think and reflect on the direction your own business is heading.

 What Have I Been Doing?